-I’ll be heading for warmer temperatures again soon and hope to get liberal doses of fresh air and beautiful scenery.
+I hope to head to warmer temperatures soon for liberal doses of fresh air and beautiful scenery.

-I’m ever grateful to have a travel companion on the journey who cares for me in a way that keeps me feeling as though I am quite enough.
+I’m ever grateful to have a travel companion on the journey who cares for me in a way that confirms I am quite enough.

 And so are you.

 I’m raising a half-FULL glass of Rosé champagne to you (fill it up if you wish…I can only sip a wee bit these days!) with this whole-hearted toast:

 HERE’S TO LIFE LIVED SIMPLY yet FULLY AS THE GIFT it ever is…where LOVE is always the point.

 What Keeps Us From Slower, More Peaceful Living?

 Resistance and FOMO is everywhere in the culture.
 But there isn’t just one way to slow down.
 I’m more of a JOMO girl these days.

 And there are multiple paths toward peace when you decide to say YES to its invitation.